SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/installing-edge-using-gui.md

 Next, click **Open {{< product-c8y-iot >}} Edge**.

 {{< c8y-admon-important >}}
 In case you need to reset the password, you must configure the "reset password" template and email server settings to receive the password reset email.
-For more information, see [Configuring password reset](/users-guide/enterprise-tenant/#password-reset) and [Configuring email server](/users-guide/enterprise-tenant/#email-server) in the *User guide*.
+For more information, see [Password reset](/enterprise-tenant/customization/#password-reset) and [Email server](/enterprise-tenant/customization/#email-server).
 {{< /c8y-admon-important >}}